 We welcome advisors and leaders in such areas as business, marketing, finance, medical, and programs to help us develop, strengthen, and sustain our organization while carrying out our mission.
 If you are interested in becoming an advisor or board member to Project Koru, please email Tonia at projectkoru.org and complete our board/advisor application.

 Admin volunteers can do everything from input data to compile and organize content to send out thank-you notes and help organize events.
 We are always in need of admin volunteers on an ongoing basis -- they are the foundation of our organization!
 If you are reliable and have a steady (even small!) number of hours each week you can give, please consider applying to help.

 Program Assistant Internship

 Our Camp Koru programs run with a lean and carefully selected staff to allow for the best participant experience.
-Areas of volunteer need at camps include: medical in oncology (RN cred or higher), culinary (chefs and assistants), logistics, photo/video, and group leaders.
-Participants who have attended camp may also apply to return as a staff ambassador.
+Areas of volunteer need at camps include: medical in oncology (mid-level cred or higher), culinary (chefs and assistants), logistics, photo/video, and group leaders.
+Participants who have attended camp should apply through our Alumni Leadership Program.

 We often have openings for committed, energetic, and motivated third or fourth year undergraduate students for our Program Assistant Internship.

 Prospective interns should be interested in community outreach and health promotion, be self-directed, thorough, and possess outstanding communication skills.
 Interns will work under the supervision of our Program and Outreach Director, and may have direct contact with young adult cancer survivors, donors, and/or the community at large.